sequence-toolbox/SeQUeNCe/README.md

 These modules can be edited by users to define additional functionality and test protocol schemes, or may be used as-is to test network parameters and topologies.

 ## Installing
 SeQUeNCe requires an installation of Python 3.8 or later.
 This can be found at the [Python Website](https://www.python.org/downloads/).
+The `mpi4py` package additionally requires an MPI installation on the local machine.
+For a few options listed by the MPI for python package, please see [this documentation page](https://mpi4py.readthedocs.io/en/stable/appendix.html#building-mpi).

 Then, simply download the package, navigate to its directory, and install with
 ```
 $ pip install .
 ```